Select travel dates to see prices

 • Washing of feeding bowls and food prep areas

-• Delivering food to enclosures (ONLY permanent staff are permitted to carry food INTO enclosures)
+• Delivering food to enclosures (ONLY permanent staff are permitted to carry food INTO the main monkey rehabilitation enclosures with the adult monkeys)

 • Assisting with fundraisers or school educational visits